Agenda

 This session will outline top QA and QC trends to elucidate ideal training and educational needs.
 It will help teams hone in on focus areas of interest to create efficiency and optimal performance.

-3:45 to 4:45 pm - Interactive Panel: Hot Topics (1.00 CE)
+3:45 to 4:45 pm - Interactive Hot Topics Panel: AI, DCTs, and More!
+(1.00 CE)

-4:45 to 5:00 pm - Conference Wrap up / Q+A (0.25 CE)
+4:45 to 5:00 pm - Conference Wrap Up / Q+A (0.25 CE)